 Note that it is not currently possible to use the Overleaf-hosted web editor whilst offline, as all compilations are run on our servers.

 Overleaf v2 introduces an automatic two-way sync between Overleaf and Dropbox.
 Any changes to your project in Overleaf will automatically sync to your Dropbox folder on your computer, and any changes you make locally in Dropbox will appear in your project online.

 From listening to user feedback, we understand how important it is to be able to seamlessly transition between working offline in your favourite editor to working online on Overleaf with your collaborators.
 Overleaf v1 only supported a one-way sync to Dropbox, where you could manually save your project to Dropbox with one click.
 This wasn't enough to take your work offline and then back online easily, and had a number of other limitations.
 With the much improved Dropbox sync in Overleaf v2 you should be able to work on your projects whenever you want, wherever you are, however you like.

 In order to use the GitHub sync in v2, users will need to have a GitHub account.
-Students and academics can benefit from free accounts on GitHub, which will allow you to use private git repositories:
+A free Github account allows you to create public or private repositories.

-Finally, the git integration in Overleaf v1 was a free feature during its long beta period, and we will continue to offer it for free to all users with Overleaf v1 accounts.
-For users who sign up after Overleaf v2 is out of beta, GitHub sync and direct git access will be available on our paid plans, like on ShareLaTeX.
+The git integration in Overleaf v1 was a free feature during its long beta period, and we will continue to offer it for free to all users whose accounts were created on Overleaf v1.
+For users who signed up after Overleaf v2 was out of beta, GitHub sync and direct git access will be available on our paid plans, like on ShareLaTeX.
 As with many other v2 features, this means that the owner of the project will need a paid subscription in order to connect their project with GitHub or enable direct git access, but their collaborators can use the integration with free accounts.